-A good reason event is defined as a material diminution in the executive's compensation, authority, duties or responsibilities, or a relocation of at least 50 miles.
-Prior to February 9, 2011, among other things, the employment agreements included a severance arrangement if the executive's employment was terminated by GameStop without cause, by the executive by the "CIC Termination Date" (as defined) following a change in control (as defined) or by the executive for good reason, which provided each executive with his base salary through the term of the agreement, plus the average of the last three annual bonuses, with a one year minimum, plus the continuation of medical benefits for up to 18 months.
+A good reason event was defined as a material diminution in the executive's compensation, authority, duties or responsibilities, or a relocation of at least 50 miles.
+Prior to February 9, 2011, the employment agreements included, among other things, a severance arrangement if the executive's employment was terminated by GameStop without cause, by the executive by the "CIC Termination Date" (as defined) following a change in control (as defined) or by the executive for good reason, which provided each executive with his base salary through the term of the agreement, plus the average of the last three annual bonuses, with a one year minimum, plus the continuation of medical benefits for up to 18 months.
 Each of the employment agreements was amended on February 9, 2011 and the change in control provisions providing for payment of salary, bonuses and medical benefits were removed.

-The triggering events which would result in the payment of the severance amounts described above were selected because they provide employees with a guaranteed level of financial protection upon loss of employment and were considered competitive with severance provisions being offered at that time.
-The change in control provisions were removed as such provisions are no longer viewed as a favorable pay practice.
+The triggering events which would have resulted in the payment of the severance amounts described above were selected because they provided employees with a guaranteed level of financial protection upon loss of employment and were considered competitive with severance provisions being offered at that time.
+The change in control provisions were removed as such provisions were no longer viewed as a favorable pay practice.

-The estimated minimum payments upon termination for each of the named executive officers are detailed in the table of Potential Payments upon Change in Control or Termination below.
-Severance payments due to a named executive officer may be due either in installments or in a lump sum, to be negotiated between the Company and the executive.
+The estimated minimum payments upon termination for each of the Named Executive Officers are detailed in the table of Potential Payments upon Termination or Change in Control below.
+Severance payments due to a Named Executive Officer were due either in installments or in a lump sum, to have been negotiated between the Company and the executive.